Heading for the light at the end of the tunnel…

 We encourage everyone to keep exercising their grey matter – from board games to prepared debates, chess to crosswords – it’s good to keep your brain moving.

 We also offer a full and complete rehabilitation programme for people who are ready to move out of The Upstreet Project and back into independent or supported living accommodation.
-Artichoak Cottage and our Pathways Units (part of Roberta House) are available for people who are ready to be more independent but wish to remain part of our extended community until they are ready to go back to their own home or on into other accommodation.
+Artichoak Cottage is designed for people who are ready to be more independent but wish to remain part of our extended community until they are ready to go back to their own home or on into other accommodation.

 Life skills development covers issues such as budgeting and planning, shopping (pre-COVID) and personal care.
 We encourage everyone we support to take responsibility for keeping their own rooms clean and tidy, do their own laundry and ironing if possible, and participating in community household duties such as helping in the kitchen.
-Until COVID-19 there were independent as well as escorted shopping trips into Canterbury and to supermarkets each week.
-Using the internet now, even our least able clients make their own choices regarding clothing and footwear as well as to choose their own treats and snacks.
+There are regular independent as well as escorted shopping trips into Canterbury and to supermarkets.
+Using the internet or going in person, even the people we support who face the greatest challenges with their memory and sequencing skills can make their own choices regarding clothing and footwear as well as choose their own treats and snacks.

 There are several in-house sessions to help people improve their numeracy and literacy.
 These range from Book Group meetings to Current Affairs debating and discussion with extracts from newspapers, Scrabble tournaments, interactive group budgeting exercises and basic literacy sessions.
 People are also supported to attend classes and activity groups outside the home, some of which also reinforce these skills.